-When you operate a motorcycle, you’re subject to all the same basic rules of the road as other drivers.
-You need to follow all traffic signals, obey the speed limit, and adhere to all of the rules that define right-of-way.
+Motorcycle operators are subject to all the same basic rules of the road as other drivers.
+Motorcyclists must follow all traffic signals, obey the speed limit, and adhere to the rules that define right-of-way.
 Motorcycles pose some additional safety challenges, however, so there are several extra laws in place to protect riders.
-Here, we’ll cover the current Maryland motorcycle laws related to required licensing, safety equipment, and rules of the road.
+Here, we’ll cover the current Maryland motorcycle laws related to required licensing, safety equipment and rules of the road.

-To drive a motorcycle in Maryland, you’ll need a Class M license.
-If you’re new to riding, the MVA Motorcycle Operator Manual is a great place to start reading and studying.
-See the Maryland MVA site for more information on the process of obtaining your Class M license.
+To drive a motorcycle in Maryland, drivers need a Class M license.
+For inexperienced riders, or those new to motorcycles, the MVA Motorcycle Operator Manual is a great place to start reading and studying.
+See the MDOT MVA site for more information on the process of obtaining a Class M license.

 Required Safety Equipment

-You must wear a DOT compliant motorcycle helmet.
-Motorcycle helmets sold in the US are required to meet the minimum safety requirements.
-If you have any doubt, check for the DOT sticker to make sure it’s certified for motorcyclists and not intended for some other purpose.
+Motorcycle helmets sold in the United States are required to meet the minimum safety requirements.
+If in doubt, check for the DOT sticker to make sure it’s certified for motorcyclists and not intended for some other purpose.

-Maryland law also requires riders to use windscreens or other approved eye-protection, like goggles or a face-shield.
-Again, these should meet FDA safety standards, indicating that they are impact-resistant.
-They should also be non-tinted if conditions are such that drivers are required to use headlights (night driving, tunnels, etc).
+Maryland law also requires riders to use windscreens or other approved eye-protection — such as goggles or a face-shield.
+Again, these should meet FDA safety standards, indicating they are impact resistant.
+They should also be non-tinted if conditions are such that drivers are required to use headlights (night driving, tunnels, etc.).

 Current Maryland Motorcycle Laws